Action #998

 ... since we cannot simply re-use GSkymap for our purpose I was wondering whether we may not go back using GCTAResponseTable and invent our own header keywords that define the projection (as we cannot use WCS standard for this anyways).

-#27 Updated by Mayer Michael over 10 years ago
+#27 Updated by Mayer Michael almost 11 years ago

 I completely agree to go back to GCTAResponseTable.
 Since the idea of the format with the GSkymap was mainly to have e.g. exposure cubes for binned analyses (where events in one spatial bin might come from different zenith angles) I guess for unbinned analyses, GCTAResponseTable is the best option to use.